 The city’s contract is with JLD Consulting Group LLC, records show.

 City Administrator Stephanie Dawkins said the lobbyist is paid through various city funds.
-If the issue is electric legislation, then he’s paid out of the electric fund.
+If the issue is electric legislation, he’s paid out of the electric fund, Dawkins said.

 “Depending upon what types of legislation he’s working on is how we charge the accounts,” Dawkins said.

-Bowring said while the city is a member of the Metro West Council of Government, the lobbyist is someone who is just looking out for Geneva’s interest.
+Bowring said while the city is a member of the Metro West Council of Government, the lobbyist is someone who is only looking out for Geneva’s interest.

-Third Ward Alderperson Dean Kilburg said he attended a Metro West meeting last month and learned that neither Batavia nor Carpentersville employed a lobbyist.
+Third Ward Alderperson Dean Kilburg said he attended a Metro West Council of Government meeting last month and learned from the mayors of Batavia and Carpentersville that neither city employed a lobbyist.

 “I’ve never met our lobbyist,” Kilburg said.
 “And based on what we’re paying the guy, it would be nice if he would attend at least one council meeting a year.”